TOM – The Ownership Monitor

 The excellence R&D hub for the analysis of business ownership structures launched by Transcrime and its spin-off Crime&tech

-TOM – The Ownership Monitor is a joint-initiative launched by Transcrime, the research centre on transnational crime of the Università Cattolica del Sacro Cuore, and its spin-off company Crime&tech.
+TOM – The Ownership Monitor is a joint-initiative launched by Transcrime, the Research Centre on Innovation and Crime of the Università Cattolica del Sacro Cuore, and its spin-off company Crime&tech.

 TOM is an excellence R&D hub for the analysis of business ownership structures.
 Our mission is to advance the knowledge on who controls firms, how control of firms takes places and evolves, and how it relates to crime and criminals.